The-Lab-LaBella/Wild_Yeast_Summer_2025/growth_experiment.md

 This week, we are going to set up a growth experiment with your two yeasts and save your yeast for the future in a glycerol stock.

+We will also need to set up tubes for growing your yeast up for next week's DNA extraction.

 The day before this experiment, a YPD liquid culture was established using a single colony from your plate.
 You will use this liquid culture today.

 &nbsp;